-Every year the Buddhist leaders of Los Angeles, many of whom would never have met one another in Asia, come together for the springtime celebration of Vesak—the Birthday of the Buddha.
+Every year the Buddhist leaders of Los Angeles come together for the springtime celebration of Vesak—the Birthday of the Buddha.
 While the ceremony of bathing the baby Buddha with sweetened tea is primarily observed by Buddhists in East Asia, the Theravada monks and laity from South Asia here in the United States, in Los Angeles for instance, participate with pleasure and reverence, each taking the wooden dipper in hand, with a bow to the newborn Buddha.
 The monks are all members of the Sangha Council of Southern California.
 Such a “sangha council” is something relatively new in the long history of Buddhism.

 The Sangha Council began in 1980 under the leadership of a monk originally from Sri Lanka, Venerable Havanpola Ratanasara.
 Among its founding leaders were Venerable Do Ahn Kim of the Kwan Um Sa Korean Temple, Venerable Thich Thien-an of the first Vietnamese Buddhist Temple, Venerable Walpola Piyananda of the Dharma Vijaya Buddhist Vihara, Lama Geshe Gyeltsen of the Thubten Dargye Ling Tibetan Temple, and Reverend Masao Kodani of the Jodo Shinshu Senshin Buddhist Temple.
 The council brings together representatives from every major branch and school of the Buddhist tradition—monks from the Theravada traditions of Southern Asia, from the Mahayana traditions of East Asia, from the Vajrayana traditions of Tibet, and ministers from the Jodo Shinshu tradition which does not have monks but, rather, married clergy.
 There are also representatives of the distinctively home-grown American Buddhist communities which have roots in the Asian schools, such as the Zen Center of Los Angeles, the Dharmadhatu Center, and the International Buddhist Meditation Center.

-This “ecumenical” Buddhism which, literally, gathers the whole world of Buddhists, is distinctive to the American scene.
+This “ecumenical” Buddhism which gathers the whole world of Buddhists, is increasingly common within the United States.
 Korean monks in their grey robes, Tibetan monks in deep red, Thai monks in bright saffron, new American Buddhist leaders and teachers in their jeans, skirts, and business suits—all these Buddhists not only dress in distinctive ways, but also cherish distinctive scriptural traditions, chant in their different languages and styles, and explain the teachings of the Buddha in differing ways.
 The first step is, quite simply, getting to know one another.
 While many pan-Buddhist observances such as Vesak have a somewhat formal structure, the sharing they represent may be the seedbed of a quiet Buddhist revolution.

 WHEREAS, At this time in history North America holds the greatest variety of Buddhist traditions anywhere in the world;